Dix Stadium: Other uses

 From 1970 through 1973, the university's May commencement ceremony was held there, but was moved back to the Memorial Athletic and Convocation Center in 1974, where it has remained since.
 The stadium again hosted commencement in July 1991 because of renovations at the MAC Center.
 Shortly after the inauguration of university president Lester Lefton in 2006, he announced plans to have one large commencement ceremony at Dix Stadium to begin in 2008, but the plans were later canceled.
-The stadium was used again for commencement in May 2017 for Kent State's first "One University Commencement Ceremony", which included students from all eight KSU campuses.
-The 2017 program was highlighted by keynote speaker Octavia Spencer.
+The stadium was used again for commencement from 2017 through 2019 for Kent State's "One University Commencement Ceremony", which included students from all eight KSU campuses.
+The 2017 program was highlighted by keynote speaker Octavia Spencer, while the keynote speaker in 2018 was Kent State alum Michael Keaton, who ended his speech with "I'm Batman".
 The facility has also been used as a concert venue, most recently in 2012 as part of the university's Centennial Campaign when Sheryl Crow and Los Lonely Boys played there.
 It was the first concert held at the stadium in 25 years.